Sensitivity of tree species demography to climate and competition across their range

 \[ p_i = 1 - \psi^{\Delta t} \](6)

-\[ I \sim Poisson(~\phi \times A \times \frac{1 - \rho^{\Delta t}}{1-\rho}~) \](7)
+\[ I \sim Poisson(~\phi \times A \times\frac{1 - \rho^{\Delta t}}{1 - \rho}~) \](7)

-\[ z_{I} \sim TNormal(\Omega + \beta \Delta t,~\sigma, ~ \alpha, ~ \beta) \](8)
+\[ z_{I} \sim TNormal(\Omega + \gamma_{rec} \Delta t,~\sigma, ~ L_{rec}, ~ \infty) \](8)

 Covariates

-\[ \begin{split} &\alpha_{j} \sim N(0, \sigma) \\[2pt] &I_j = \overline{I} + \alpha_j \end{split} \](9)
+\[ \begin{split} &\alpha_j \sim N(0, \sigma) \\[2pt] &\eta_j = \bar{\eta} + \alpha_j \end{split} \](9)

-\[ I + \beta (BAL_{cons} + \theta \times BAL_{het}) \](10)
+\[ \eta + \beta (BAL_{cons} + \theta \times BAL_{het}) \](10)

-When \(\theta < 1\), conspecific competition is stronger than heterospecific competition.
-Conversely, heterospecific competition prevails when \(\theta > 1\), and when \(\theta = 1\), there is no distinction between conspecific and heterospecific competition.
+Parameter \(\theta\) controls the relative strength of heterospecific competition.
+Values \(\theta < 1\) indicate stronger conspecific competition, \(\theta > 1\) indicates stronger heterospecific effects, and when \(\theta = 1\), there is no distinction between them.
 Note that \(\beta\) is also unbounded, allowing it to converge towards negative (indicating competition) or positive (indicating facilitation) values.
-Furthermore, we fixed \(\theta = 1\) for the recruitment (\(I = \rho\)) due to model convergence issues.
-The recruitment model also accounts for the conspecific density dependence effect on the annual ingrowth rate (\(\phi\)).
-Specifically, \(\phi\) increases with \(BAL_{cons}\) as a positive effect of seed source up to reach the optimal density of recruitment, \(\delta\), where it then decreases with more conspecific density due to competition at a rate proportional to \(\sigma\):
+For recruitment survival (\(\rho\)), \(\theta\) was fixed at 1 due to convergence issues.
+Recruitment rate \(\phi\) also included conspecific density-dependence, where it decreases with \(BAL_{cons}\) as a positive effect of seed source up to reach the optimal density of recruitment, \(\delta\), and then decreases with more conspecific density due to competition at a rate proportional to \(\sigma\):

 \[ \phi + \left(\frac{BAL_{cons} - \delta}{\sigma}\right)^2 \](11)

-\[ I + \left(\frac{MAT - \xi_{MAT}}{\sigma_{MAT}}\right)^2 + \left(\frac{MAP - \xi_{MAP}}{\sigma_{MAP}}\right)^2 \](12)
+\[ \eta + \left(\frac{MAT - \xi_{MAT}}{\sigma_{MAT}}\right)^2 + \left(\frac{MAP - \xi_{MAP}}{\sigma_{MAP}}\right)^2 \](12)

 The climate breadth parameter (\(\sigma\)) influences the strength of the specific climate variable’s effect on each demographic component.
 This unimodal function is flexible, assuming various shapes, such as bell, quasi-linear, or flat shapes.
 However, this flexibility introduces the possibility of parameter degeneracy or redundancy, where different combinations of parameter values yield similar outcomes.
 To address this issue, we constrained the optimal climate condition parameter (\(\xi\)) within the observed climate range for the species, assuming that the optimal climate condition falls within our observed data range.